Reviewed by

 What is a Foreign Company Registration Number (FCRN)?

-Foreign Company Registration Number (FCRN) is a unique number given to a foreign company when it registers its business in India.
+A Foreign Company Registration Number (FCRN) is a unique 7-digit identification number issued by the Registrar of Companies (RoC) to every foreign company that registers a place of business in India under Section 380 of the Companies Act, 2013.

-• Registration Requirement: Every foreign company operating in India is required to register with the Registrar of Companies (RoC) within 30 days of establishing a place of business, as per the Companies (Registration of Foreign Companies) Rules, 2014.
+• Registration Mandate: Must register with the RoC within 30 days of establishing a place of business under the Companies (Registration of Foreign Companies) Rules, 2014.

 India stands out as a top choice for international businesses, thanks to its extensive and youthful workforce, swiftly expanding economy, advantageous geographical position, and flourishing digital ecosystem.
 These elements, coupled with governmental backing and a vast consumer base, position India as an exceptionally appealing location for foreign investment and expansion.